alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_installation_management_guide.md

    - Determines where on the globe a gaze reticle will be positioned for new users
    - Not used when a single video is played on loop
    - If multiple **Map Markers** are used in a **Video Catalogue**, WPS recommends positioning the gaze reticle close to at least one marker
-   - *WPS recommends using Google maps to find a position that works best for your installation*
+   - *WPS recommends using Google Maps to find a position that works best for your installation*
    - *WPS recommends not positioning your **Globe Start Lat. and Long.** too close to a **Map Marker**, as the associated gallery may open before the user realizes they can navigate the globe*
-   - Lat. and Long. co-ordinates can include decimal digits, but cannot be 0 and 0
+   - Lat. and Long. coordinates can include decimal digits, but cannot be 0 and 0

 ### Video Catalogue settings